core-wg/oscore/draft-ietf-core-object-security.md

 The value of the Proxy-Uri option of the protected CoAP message SHALL be replaced with unencrypted-Uri and MUST be processed as a class U option, see {{class-u}}.

-# The COSE Object # {#sec-obj-cose}
+# The COSE Object {#sec-obj-cose}

-This section defines how to use the COSE format {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
-OSCOAP uses the COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
+OSCOAP uses the untagged COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+The key lengths, IV lengths, and maximum sequence number are algorithm dependent.
+The maximum sequence number SHALL be 2^(nonce length in bits - 1) - 1.

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
-For AES-CCM-64-64-128 the length of Sender Key and Recipient Key SHALL be 128 bits, the length of nonce, Sender IV, and Recipient IV SHALL be 7 bytes, and the maximum Sequence Number SHALL be 2^56-1.
-The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the Partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV).
+For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes, and the maximum Sequence Number is 2^55 - 1.

+The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV).
+The first bit in the Sender IV or Recipient IV SHALL be flipped in responses.
-Since OSCOAP only makes use of a single COSE structure, there is no need to explicitly specify the structure, and OSCOAP uses the untagged version of the COSE\_Encrypt0 structure (Section 2. of {{I-D.ietf-cose-msg}}).
-If the COSE object has a different structure, the recipient MUST reject the message, treating it as malformed.

-We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only, in the COSE object.
+We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.

-The fields of COSE\_Encrypt0 structure are defined as follows (see example in {{sem-auth-enc}}).
+The COSE Object SHALL be a COSE_Encrypt0 object with fields defined as follows

-* The "Headers" field is formed by:

-    - The "protected" field, which SHALL include:
+- The "protected" field includes:

    * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
-The Partial IV is a byte string (type: bstr), and SHOULD be of minimum length needed to encode the sequence number.
+The Partial IV SHALL be of minimum length needed to encode the sequence number.
+This parameter SHALL be present in requests, and MAY be present in responses.

    * The "kid" parameter.
 The value is set to the Sender ID (see {{sec-context-section}}).
+This parameter SHALL be present in requests.

-    - The "unprotected" field, which SHALL be empty.
+- The "unprotected" field is empty.

-* The "ciphertext" field is computed from the Plaintext (see {{plaintext}}) and the Additional Authenticated Data (AAD) (see {{AAD}}) and encoded as a byte string (type: bstr), following Section 5.2 of {{I-D.ietf-cose-msg}}.
+-  The "ciphertext" field is computed from the Plaintext (see {{plaintext}}) and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{I-D.ietf-cose-msg}}.

+The encryption process is described in Section 5.3 of {{I-D.ietf-cose-msg}}.

-## Plaintext ## {#plaintext}
+## Plaintext {#plaintext}

 The Plaintext is formatted as a CoAP message without Header (see {{plaintext-figure}}) consisting of:

-* all CoAP Options present in the unprotected message which are encrypted (see {{coap-headers-and-options}}), in the order as given by the Option number (each Option with Option Header including delta to previous included encrypted option); and
+- all CoAP Options present in the unprotected message that are encrypted (see {{coap-headers-and-options}}).
+The options are encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included encrypted option); and

-* the CoAP Payload, if present, and in that case prefixed by the one-byte Payload Marker (0xFF).
+- the Payload of unprotected CoAP message, if present, and in that case prefixed by the one-byte Payload Marker (0xFF).

 ~~~~~~~~~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|    Options to Encrypt (if any) ...                            ~
+|    Options to Encrypt (if any) ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|1 1 1 1 1 1 1 1|    Payload (if any) ...                       ~
+|1 1 1 1 1 1 1 1|    Payload (if any) ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
  (only if there
    is payload)